Consumer Protection Act 2019: Rights & Complaint Process

 -

 Yes.
-The Act encourages mediation for quick and easy settlements if both parties agree.
+The Act encourages mediation for quick, amicable settlements.